iratahack/zxctl/README.md

 ## Custom Tape Loader

 The custom and turbo loader options do not use the ROM tape loader.
 This means that these images will not work when loading from DivMMC devices.
-These loaders are specifically for loading real cassette tapes.
+These loaders are specifically for loading from real cassette tapes.

+The custom tape loader is relocated to $bf60 ($c000-$a0). $a0 bytes is enough space for the tape loader and some spare 'delta' bytes.
+This means you cannot overwrite this memory when bank 2 or the main bank is being loaded.

-## Turbo Loader
+### Turbo Loader

 The turbo load is based on the ROM loader.
 The timings are mostly the same, the one exception is the timing for a '1' bit is 1710T on followed by 855T off rather than 1710T/1710T.
 This shortens the '1' bit by 25%.
 The more '1's in the binary image the more time saved loading.